Growing up ..

 A Dutch veterinarian, Dr. Hanneke Feitsma, became the overseer of the program development for the genetic company.
 Over the next couple of years, we worked closely together to make our lab better.
 Not only did her contribution help establish the procedures needed for reporting results back to the genetic company, but it also helped our lab fine tune our current procedures and develop better result reporting to our other clients.

-Dr. Feitsma was a frequent speaker at several of the conferences I had been to in the past, so I was a little excited to begin working with someone very well-known in the field of swine reproduction.
-Dr. Feitsma was from Leeuwarden in the Netherlands.
-And, given my love for Friesians, she played a big role in helping me correctly pronounce the names of Friesian stallions! |
+She was a frequent speaker at several of the conferences I had been to in the past, so I was a excited to begin working with someone very well-known in the field of swine reproduction.
+Dr. Feitsma was also from Leeuwarden in the Netherlands.
+And, given my love for Friesians, she played a big role in helping me correctly pronounce the names of Friesian stallions.
+Unfortunately, Dr. Feitsma suddenly became very ill and passed away in early 2020. |

 Analysis includes grading morphology (CASA and microscopic) and acrosomal integrity, motility, concentration, bacterial culturing, and volumes.
 Our lab helps stud farms monitor their quality of semen being used at sow farms.
 We can track trends to maintain or correct problems and ensure equipment is functioning properly or help locate areas of improvement for stud farm lab employee training.
 We currently have customers in Minnesota, Iowa, South Dakota, Nebraska, Ohio, Indiana, Kentucky, and Illinois to name a few, and also service studs in Mexico, and occasionally Canada and Australia.